 Never before had this sort of waiver been issued to an adoption agency.
-Clearly, many agreed that this waiver served as a license for the adoption agency to discriminate against LGBTQ couples.
+Clearly, many agreed that this waiver served as a license for the adoption agency to discriminate against LGBTQ+Q couples.

 The House Ways and Means Committee found emails between staff members confirming that they saw the waiver as a license to discriminate.